 Overview

-In Malaysia, the supervision philosophy of food additive is mostly consistent with standards and principles of international organizations such as FAO, WHO and the Codex Alimentarius.
+In Malaysia, the supervision philosophy of food additive is mostly consistent with standards and principles of international organizations such as the Codex Alimentarius.
 Food Act 1983 and the Food Regulations 1985 of Malaysia is the backbone of food legislation governing various aspects of food safety and quality control.
-The Food Safety and Quality Division (FSQD) of the Ministry of Health (MOH) is charged with the implementation and enforcement of the law.
+The Food Safety and Quality Programme of the Ministry of Health (MOH) is charged with the implementation and enforcement of the law.

 1. Competent Authority

-FSQD is the most important authority who implements an active food safety program which includes routine compliance, sampling, food premises inspection, food import control activity and licensing of specified food substances required under Food Act 1983 and Food Regulations 1985.
+The Food Safety and Quality Programme is the most important authority that implements an active food safety program, which includes routine compliance, sampling, food premises inspection, food import control activity and licensing of specified food substances required under Food Act 1983 and Food Regulations 1985.
 It also conducts a food monitoring activity on specific food contaminants and additives.
-As a preventive approach, the FSQD have been implementing a food handlers training program, vetting of food labels, giving advice to the industry and consumers, and food safety certification scheme such Health Certificate, HACCP certification and Free Sale Certificate.
-New food additives or the expansion of food additive usage scope will be reviewed by technical committee under FSQD.
+As a preventive approach, the Food Safety and Quality Programme has been implementing a food handlers training program, vetting of food labels, giving advice to the industry and consumers, and food safety certification scheme, such as Health Certificate, HACCP certification and Free Sale Certificate.
+New food additives or the expansion of food additive usage scope will be reviewed by technical committee under the authority.

 Another significant authority is the Ministry of Science, Technology and Innovation (MOSTI), who is responsible for developing and promoting food standards.